Open Bible Data Home About News OET Key

 (Mark 10:46-52, Mat.
 20:29-34)

 35As Yeshua got close to the city of Yericho, there was a blind man sitting beside the road begging.
-36When he heard a crowd passing through, he started asking what was going on 37and they told him that Yeshua from Nazareth was passing by, 38so he started shouting, “Yeshua, David’s offspring, be merciful to me!”
+36When he heard a crowd passing through, he started asking what was going on 37and they told him that Yeshua from Nazareth was passing by, 38so he started shouting, “Yeshua, David’s descendant, be merciful to me!”

 40Then Yeshua stopped and ordered that the man be brought across to him.
 When he came, he asked him, 41What do you want me to do for you?